 The University of Scranton’s Pre-Health Professions Program has a long tradition of preparing graduates to excel on any level, most notably medical school.
 During the last decade, of the 428 senior applicants to medical schools, an average of 80% – nearly twice the national average – have gained acceptance to schools of medicine, dentistry, veterinary medicine, podiatry and optometry.

 Many of our alumni in the pre-professional program have earned awards in the sciences, and many others have received accolades in other disciplines, including English, philosophy, theology and language.
 Several of our alumni have been named Goldwater Scholars, many have conducted research as Fulbright Scholars, and others have received full funding for M.D./Ph.D. programs.

 Pre-Law Advisory Program

-In the past six years, nearly 300 Scranton graduates have received acceptance into at least 70 law schools throughout the United States.
-These include some of the nation’s most prestigious schools, such as the University of California at Berkeley, Boston College, Cornell University, Duke University, Georgetown University and the University of Pennsylvania.
+In the past four years, more than 150 Scranton graduates have received acceptance into more than 80 law schools throughout the United States.
+These include some of the nation’s most prestigious schools, such as Boston University, Cornell, the University of Michigan, the University of Pennsylvania, and William and Mary.

 Scranton graduates admitted into law school have, in many cases, earned great distinction while in law school and in their legal careers afterward.
 Examples include a graduate from the class of 1999, who, after finishing law school, served as a law clerk to the late William Rehnquist, then Chief Justice of the U.S. Supreme Court, as well as a more recent graduate who, in just his first year of law school at the University of California at Berkeley, won two awards for academic achievement.